Overview of Arthritis and Rheumatic Diseases

 - Common medications include:

 - Pain relievers that are taken by mouth.
-Examples include over-the-counter acetaminophen or prescription opioid medications such as oxycodone or hydrocodone for severe pain.
+These include over-the-counter or prescription medications, depending on the severity of pain.

 - Creams or ointments that are rubbed into the skin over sore muscles or joints to relieve pain.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) are used to treat pain and inflammation.
 Ibuprofen and naproxen sodium, are available over the counter, whereas other NSAIDs are available by prescription only.